 8. Facilitates internal and campus communications by serving as co-editor of the employee newsletter.

-10. Contributes to the overall success of the University Communications by performing all other duties and responsibilities as assigned by the Chief of Staff/Assistant to the President for University Relations.
+11. Contributes to the overall success of the Office of University Communications by performing all other duties and responsibilities as assigned by the Vice President for Marketing and Communications.

-The Director of University Communications is supervised by the Chief of Staff/Assistant to the President for University Relations and supervises the University Communications Office staff, including the Assistant Director, Public Relations Specialist, graduate assistants, and student employees.
+The Director of University Communications is supervised by the Vice President for Marketing and Communications and supervises the University Communications Office staff, including the Assistant Director, Public Relations Specialist, graduate assistants, and student employees.